oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

    require periodic credential rotation.
 Rotation of an entire set of refresh tokens can be challenging, while rotation of a single set of client credentials is significantly easier.

-A client MAY use the `client_id` request parameter to identify itself when sending requests to the token endpoint.
-In the `authorization_code` `grant_type` request to the token endpoint, an unauthenticated client MUST send its `client_id` to prevent itself from inadvertently accepting a code intended for a client with a different `client_id`.
-This protects the client from substitution of the authentication code.
-(It provides no additional security for the protected resource.)

 ## Access Token Scope {#access-token-scope}